ndbaker1/NeuralNet/README.md

 # NeuralNet
-Forward Feeding Neural Network Model in Java
+**Forward Feeding Neural Network** Model in Java <br>

-Constructed by a 3D Array of doubles to simulate the weighted value of a Neuron firing in a Nueral-Network.
+Constructed using a 3D Array of doubles to simulate the effects of a Neuron firing in a Neural Network.

-Graphical Testing Environment with Simple Motion coded using Java Foundational Classes.
+---
+Operations on the Neural Network include basic **genetic algorithms** which cover:
+- Random Mutation of Neuron weights
+- Reproductive success as dictated by a fitness function

+Networks are produced in mass and assigned to controllable bodies in my simplistic physics-driven simulation.<br> This allows me to test the Network's ability to evolve and keep track of the number of generations passed.